 Synthetic drugs are a deadly and concerning substance that has far reaching consequences on those who it affects.
 When people take synthetic drugs, they have a false idea that these drugs are not dangerous because they are man-made.
 Not so.
-In fact, synthetic drugs are often far more dangerous than organic or natural drugs because with synthetic drugs most people who take them very often do not know what they are getting into with them.
+In fact, synthetic drug abuse is far more dangerous than organic or natural drugs because with synthetic drugs, most people who take them very often do not know what they are getting into with them.

 Synthetic drugs apply to any man-made drug created in a lab rather than grown in a pot.

 Below are some of the common synthetic drugs and chemicals that are being used today:

 - Ecstasy (“Molly” — synthetic psychoactive drug similar to amphetamines and mescaline, based off of MDMA)

 - Bath salts (a lot of substance variability, but often contains one or more synthetic chemicals related to cathinone, but more volatile and with more additives)

 - Methylenedioxypyrovalerone (one of the chemicals found in bath salts and its main ingredient)

 - K2 family (synthetic hallucinogens that are advertised as marijuana but are entirely different)